Update 1/31/15-check the last page

 2x Hella 500 converted to HID (SOLD)

-21 Inch Blitz pro Lightbar (too be installed on bumper)
+21 Inch Blitz pro Lightbar (need to wire up again)

 I got my truck in 2010, and i have been slowly building it up.
 My first Mods were pretty small, but still very important.